Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Blood normally flows quickly through veins, and does not normally clot.
 Blood flowing in the leg veins is helped along by movements, because muscle action squeezes the veins.
 Whilst your leg is immobilised you will find it difficult to have a full range of movement you are used to and may potentially be at risk of a DVT.

-Your doctor or nurse will ensure that you have been properly risk assessed whilst in the Emergency Department and a decision will be made as to whether or not you will require medication to prevent you from developing a blood clot.
+Your doctor or nurse will perform a risk assessment whilst you are in the emergency department and a decision will be made whether to prescribe you medication or not to prevent a blood clot.

-DVT and more rarely PE occur in between 1 in 50 and 1 in 18 people who have their lower limb immobilised in a plaster cast, splint or walking boot.
-If you are unable to weight-bear, are over 60 years old, have other risk factors such as previous DVT, PE or active cancer then this puts you at much higher risk of developing a DVT or PE.
-1 or 2 people out of every 5 with multiple risk factors will develop a DVT or PE.
+DVT and more rarely pulmonary embolism (PE) occur in between one in 50 and one in 18 people who have their lower limb immobilised in a plaster cast, splint or walking boot.
+If you are unable to bear weight, are over 60 years old, have other risk factors such as previous DVT, PE or active cancer, then this puts you at much higher risk of developing a DVT or PE.
+One or two people out of every 5 with multiple risk factors will develop a DVT or PE.

 What happens if I don’t need medication?

-If your doctor or nurse has decided that you don’t need any anticoagulation medication as you are at low risk of developing a blood clot then you will be discharged home without any anticoagulation medications.
-All patients will receive a follow up for the fracture clinic as an outpatient normally within 7 days.
+If your doctor or nurse has decided that you don’t need any anticoagulation medication as you are at low risk of developing a blood clot, then you will be discharged home without any anticoagulation medications.
+All patients will receive a follow up for the fracture clinic as an outpatient normally within seven days.

-General advice to any patient with their lower limb immobilised would be to stay as active as possible within the limitations mentioned to you by staff in the Emergency Department.
-Drink plenty of fluids (not alcohol) to stay hydrated and observe for any signs of a DVT.
+General advice to anyone with their lower limb immobilised would be to stay as active as possible within the limitations mentioned to you by the healthcare professional in the ED.
+Drink plenty of fluids (not alcohol) to stay hydrated and be alert for any signs of DVT.

 The affected area of the blood clot may become swollen or painful, and possibly turn red as the flow of the blood is blocked.
 You may also develop oedema, which is the build-up of fluid in the skin tissues surrounding the clot.
 If the clot is somewhere other than in your leg, there may be no physical signs of DVT.

-Sometimes bits of the clot can break up and lodge in the lungs causing a Pulmonary Embolism (PE) causing chest pain and difficulties with breathing.
+Sometimes bits of the clot can break up and lodge in the lungs causing a pulmonary embolism causing chest pain and difficulties with breathing.

-This leaflet explains important information about the care of your plaster cast and about the risk of blood clots or venous thromboembolism (VTE).
+Below explains important information about the care of your plaster cast and about the risk of blood clots or VTE.

 The risk of blood clots and plaster casts

 • Most people in plaster casts do not go on to develop blood clots.
 However, plaster casts can increase the risk of blood clots forming in the veins.
-These clots can block the flow of blood and cause pain and swelling.
-This is known as a deep vein thrombosis (DVT).
+These clots can block the flow of blood and cause pain and swelling (DVT).
 Occasionally, the clot can travel through your circulation and reach the lungs.
 This is called a pulmonary embolism and can cause coughing (sometimes with blood), chest pain and breathlessness.

 • It can be dangerous and needs urgent treatment.

 Some people have a higher risk of developing clots.
 Your doctor may recommend preventive treatment in the form of injections or tablets.
-If any of the following apply to you, please inform a member of the healthcare team :
+If any of the following apply to you, please tell a member of the healthcare team:

 • You have ever had a DVT or PE